Biography

 Board Member (main board 2013-2022) and Strategic Advisor (current)

-+ UK’s GNDI representative (current) – a global organisation promoting good governance.
++ UK’s representative on GNDI – a global organisation promoting good governance

-+ Former Chair, Accreditation & Standards Committee – oversees board and director qualifications UK and worldwide.
++ Former Chair, Accreditation & Standards Committee – oversees director qualifications and standards, UK and worldwide

-+ Former Council Member, government’s Mental Health at Work Leadership Council.
++ Former Council Member, Mental Health at Work Leadership Council

 Vice-President (current) and Board Member (2008-2019)